Where is Tikehau Tahiti Atoll?

 - Kayaking: Some hotels possess kayaks that their clients can use.
 Please note that they will not rent them to people who aren’t guests, even if you offer them money.

 - Snorkelling in the lagoon is completely safe.
 There are blacktip reef sharks, but they are very mild & not at all dangerous.

 - Diving.
 There are two dive hubs on the island.
 One is just north of the manta rai club, & the other is near the larger of the two shops.

 Note: do not expect your guesthouse to have snorkelling equipment.
 You must bring your own.
 You can not buy it, & even the dive centres will not lend it to you.

-Note: if you are diving on any of the other islands you can book a multi pass-through “Top Dive” that links with the dive centre on Tikehau to dive here even though there is no top dive centre on the island.
+Note: If diving on any other islands, you can book a multi-pass-through “Top Dive” that links with the dive centre on Tikehau to dive here, even though there is no top dive centre on the island.